npctat2021/3DImaging_FUS-Condensates/3D-astigmatism Tracking/readme.md

 # 3D-astigmatism Tracking
 MATLAB script to fit the jump step histogram.
+Run the programs in the following order:

 ## 1. First_localization.mat
 This MATLAB script generates random localizations in 3D space depending on the input parameters.
 Parameters that are involved: